borispovod/crypti-dapps-docs/README.md

 **NOTE:** All funds deposited to a dapp reside within the Dapp owner's account.

 To prevent any theft of these funds, Crypti provides the option of using a multi-signature dapp account.
-Which for open source dapps is highly recommended, as it requires all signees to a sign any withdrawal requests before they can be authorized.
+Which for open sourced dapps is highly recommended, as it requires all signees to a sign any withdrawal requests before they can be authorized.

 When making a withdrawal from a dapp.
 Another special type of transaction is broadcast from the mainchain to the dapp's sidechain.
 Once this transaction has been applied to a block, the dapp master nodes will initiate the withdrawal.
 Wherein a copy of the transaction id from the sidechain is saved into the mainchain, preventing double spending attacks.